w0xi/w0xi.github.io/_posts/2026-07-20-blackenergy-v2-memory-forensics.md

 ### 1. Profile identification and environment baseline

-The first step with any memory dump is establishing the correct Volatility profile — the wrong one returns garbage output.
+The first step with any memory dump is establishing the correct Volatility profile: the wrong one returns garbage output.
 Running `imageinfo` (Vol2) or `windows.info` (Vol3) suggested two candidates: `WinXPSP2x86` and `WinXPSP3x86`.
 The lab accepts **`WinXPSP2x86`**.